Skip to main content

 Copilot time period

 In the Ask Something... field, you can manually enter a natural language prompt similar to the prebuilt ones under Suggestions.
+In addition, use autocompletions if appropriate.
+Type a word in the search bar to trigger completions based on the keyword.

 Copilot time period